Vadim Krasnoselsky

-Vadim Nikolaevich Krasnoselsky (Вади́м Никола́евич Красносе́льский; Vadim Nicolaevici Crasnoselschii; born 14 April 1970) is a Transnistrian politician who is the 3rd and current President of Transnistria.
+Vadim Nikolayevich Krasnoselsky (Вади́м Никола́евич Красносе́льский; Vadim Nicolaevici Crasnoselschii; born 14 April 1970) is a Transnistrian politician who is the 3rd and current president of Transnistria.
 Previously, he served as a member of the Supreme Council of Transnistria from the 7th district, as 6th Speaker of the Supreme Council (2015–2016) and the 7th Minister of the Interior.

 Biography

-On April 14, 1970, Vadim Krasnoselsky was born to parents Nikolai Vasilyevich Krasnoselsky (1939-2016) and Antonina Grigorievna Krasnoselskaya (born 1945) in the village of Dauriya, in the Borzinsky district (now the Zabaykalsky District) of the Russian SFSR of the Soviet Union.
+On 14 April 1970 Vadim Krasnoselsky was born to parents Nikolai Vasilyevich Krasnoselsky (1939–2016) and Antonina Grigorievna Krasnoselskaya (born 1945) in the village of Dauriya, in the Borzinsky district (now the Zabaykalsky District) of the Russian SFSR of the Soviet Union.
 This area is located in the Russian Far East.

 Krasnoselsky came from a military family.
 In 1978 his father was transferred to a military base in Bender in the Moldavian SSR.
 He attended High School No. 102 (now Gymnasium No. 1) in Bender, and is said to have sat at the same desk of his future wife Svetlana.
 As a child, Krasnoselsky is reported to have attended a music school, and took part in rowing and other sporting competitions, fulfilling the standards for the title of “Candidate for Master of Sports of the USSR”.

-After leaving school in 1987 Krasnoselsky started studying in Odessa, but left during his first year to join a Military Aviation Engineer Higher School in Kharkiv, from which he graduated in 1993.
+After leaving school in 1987 Krasnoselsky started studying in Odesa, but left during his first year to join a Military Aviation Engineer Higher School in Kharkiv, from which he graduated in 1993.
 However, he refused to take the oath of allegiance to an independent Ukraine.
 He subsequently joined the Transnistrian security forces, later becoming a high-ranking official in the Ministry of the Interior.

 From 1998 to 2000, Krasnoselsky was the Deputy Head of the anti-corruption department of the Bendery police force, and from 2000 to 2003, he was Deputy Head of the anti-corruption department in the central office of the Ministry of Internal Affairs of the PMR.

-Vadim Krasnoselsky took his degree in law at the Pridnestrovian State University, graduating from the Faculty of Law in 2002.
-He worked for the Bender police for several years, rising through the ranks before becoming the chief of police in that city.From September 10, 2003, he was the head of the Bendery GOVD (later the Bendery Department of Internal Affairs).
+Vadim Krasnoselsky took his degree in law at the Transnistrian State University, graduating from the Faculty of Law in 2002.
+He worked for the Bender police for several years, rising through the ranks before becoming the chief of police in that city.
+From 10 September 2003 he was the head of the Bendery GOVD (later the Bendery Department of Internal Affairs).

 In 2007, Krasnoselsky became Minister of the Interior, serving until 2012 when he started working in business, as an adviser to the Board of Directors of SZAO Interdnestrcom, where he worked for 3 years until 2015.
 He was elected to the Supreme Council in the 2015 elections, and was appointed as the body's Speaker.